-The agency administers European Quality Systems EQUIS, EPAS, CLIP, CEL and EOCCS.
+The agency administers European Quality Systems - EQUIS.
 EFMD membership offers the unique opportunity to become part of the leading international network in the field of management development.
 The wide spread portfolio of networking opportunities allows for an enriching interaction among peers to discuss, share and benchmark their experiences.
 It provides unlimited access to a global network of management education providers, companies, public sector organisations and consultancies.

-Website: www.efmd.org
+Website: www.efmdglobal.org